The Government of Yukon is offering a summer registration hunt for Fortymile caribou from August 1 to September 9, 2021

-- To participate in this hunt, you must get a Wildlife Act permit.
-Eligible hunters purchasing a caribou seal after December 1 automatically received a permit for Fortymile.
+- Eligible hunters who purchase a caribou seal automatically receive a permit for the Fortymile caribou winter hunt.
 Eligible hunters who purchased their seal from a vendor will need to contact a Department of Environment office to get a Fortymile permit.
 This can be done over the phone.

 - The Fortymile caribou winter hunt is limited to Game Management Subzones 219, 220, 221, 224, 301, 302, 303, 304, 306, and portions of 307, 310 and 312 not in overlap.

 - The winter distribution of the herd can vary dramatically and as of early November, it is unknown how many, if any, Fortymile caribou may be available and where they may be available.